On this Page

 Common Classroom Accommodations and Implementation

-- Students with specific needs may be approved to use laptops or assistive technology for notetaking and coursework
+- Students with specific needs may be approved to use laptops or assistive technology for note-taking and coursework

 - Some students may need to step out periodically due to medical needs.
 Faculty should support discreet breaks with minimal disruption.